 Blue Dove Foundation Executive Director Shares Her Connection to Our Work

-My sister Sari and I grew up in the affluent, tightly knit Jewish community of Coral Springs, Fla.
+My younger sister, Sari, and I grew up in the affluent, tightly knit Jewish community of Coral Springs, Florida.
 We were raised with strong family values and were lucky to spend a lot of time with our grandparents, cousins, and a large group of very close family friends.
 Overall, even with our parents’ divorce when we were in elementary school, we had a very normal American upbringing.

 But as Sari got older, coping with the day to day was difficult for her.
 In high school, she finally was diagnosed with bipolar disorder, and like many others who suffer with this disease, she cycled through medications, treatments, and therapists.
-Treatments would help at first and then suddenly wouldn’t months later.
-She had different triggers that would set her off.
+Treatments would help for a few months and then suddenly wouldn’t.
+Different triggers would set her off.
 Little issues became big ones, and she met them with screaming, insults, and sadness.
 Faced with constant frustration at herself, she started looking for other ways to be happy, including occasional drug use.

 Unable to help herself, Sari responded outwardly by devoting her life to helping others.
 In college, she volunteered with children who had autism and eventually earned a master’s degree in sign language education.
-She was teaching third grade, and both parents and students talked about how much she cared for them.
+She was teaching third grade, and both the students and their parents talked about how much she cared for them.
 She even made YouTube videos translating popular music into sign language.